domeccleston/Sprint-Challenge-Advanced-React/README.md

 Your finished project must include all of the following requirements:

-- [ ] Class component that fetches data from the server you now have running - the data can be fetched from `http://localhost:5000/api/players`
+- [ ] Class component that fetches data from the server you now have running - the data can be fetched from `k
 - [ ] Display the player data you receive from the API
 - [ ] Build a custom hook and use it in your app - this can be a localStorage hook, a fetch hook, a dark mode hook, or any other hook you would like
 - [ ] Write integration tests for your React components